giron3s/giron3s.github.io/_pages/professional-work.md

   <b> Founder & Project Management </b><br/>

 <p align="justify">
 	SIDE PROJECT.
-It is a free, single-player, casual mobile game for Android & iOS.
-It has had over 10K downloads. <br/><br/>
+It is a free, single-player, casual mobile game for Android & iOS. <br/><br/>
 	The core loop of the game is a traditional slot machine where player spin the slot machine, gain coins, build his village, and unlock new levels. <br/>
 	PvP Gameplay: There are two possible spin outcomes that open PvP gameplay: attack and raid.<br/>
 	Dragon Collection: The dragons join the players in the game and help them advance faster. <br/><br/>